Clever Laziness

 As someone who has spent years in the trenches of software development, these scenes are not just inaccurate; they’re painful to watch.
 They’re the equivalent of a plumber watching a movie where pipes are twisted in ways that defy the laws of physics.
 They’re a caricature, a gross oversimplification of a complex and nuanced field.

 But the problem goes deeper than just the mechanics of hacking.
 This is not just embarrassing; it’s damaging.
-It creates unrealistic expectations about what software development is and what it can achieve.
+It creates unrealistic expectations about software development and what it can achieve.
 It fosters a culture that values quick fixes and showmanship over thoughtful analysis and careful design.
 And it diminishes the public’s understanding of the real risks associated with cybersecurity.